awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.convertschema.md

 # Step 4: Use the AWS Schema Conversion Tool \(AWS SCT\) to Convert the Oracle Schema to PostgreSQL<a name="chap-rdsoracle2postgresql.steps.convertschema"></a>

 Before you migrate data to PostgreSQL, you convert the Oracle schema to a PostgreSQL schema\.
-Do the following:
+[This video covers all the steps of this process](https://youtu.be/ibtNkChGFkw)\.

+To convert an Oracle schema to a PostrgeSQL schema using AWS Schema Conversion Tool \(AWS SCT\), do the following:

-1. Launch AWS SCT\.
-In AWS SCT, choose **File**, then choose **New Project**\.
-Create a new project called `AWS Schema Conversion Tool Oracle to PostgreSQL`\.
-Enter the following information in the New Project window and then choose **OK**\.
+1. Launch the AWS SCT\.
+In the AWS SCT, choose **File**, then choose **New Project**\.
+Create a new project named `AWS Schema Conversion Tool Oracle to PostgreSQL`, specify the **Location** of the project folder, and then choose **OK**\.

+1. Choose **Add source** to add a source Oracle database to your project, then choose **Oracle**, and choose **Next**\.

+1. Enter the following information, and then choose **Test Connection**\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.convertschema.html)
-![\[Creating a new project in the AWS SCT\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql11.1.png)
+![\[Connecting to an Oracle DB instance in the AWS Schema Conversion Tool\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgresql11.png)

+1. Choose **OK** to close the alert box, then choose **Connect** to close the dialog box and to connect to the Oracle DB instance\.

+1. Choose **Add target** to add a target PostgreSQL database to your project, then choose **Amazon RDS for PostgreSQL**, and choose **Next**\.

-1. Choose **Connect to Oracle**\.
-In the **Connect to Oracle** dialog box, enter the following information, and then choose **Test Connection**\.
+1. Enter the following information and then choose **Test Connection**\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.convertschema.html)
-![\[Test Oracle connection in the AWS Schema Conversion Tool\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgresql11.png)

-1. Choose **OK** to close the alert box, then choose **OK** to close the dialog box and to start the connection to the Oracle DB instance\.
-The database structure on the Oracle DB instance is shown\.

-1. Choose **Connect to Amazon RDS for PostgreSQL**\.
-In the **Connect to Amazon PostgreSQL** dialog box, enter the following information and then choose **Test Connection**\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.convertschema.html)
-![\[Test PostgreSQL connection in the AWS Schema Conversion Tool\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql12.5.png)

-1. Choose **OK** to close the alert box, then choose **OK** to close the dialog box to start the connection to the PostgreSQL DB instance\.
+1. Choose **OK** to close the alert box, then choose **Connect** to connect to the Amazon RDS for PostgreSQL DB instance\.

+1. In the tree in the left panel, select the schema to migrate\.
+In the tree in the right panel, select your target Amazon RDS for PostgreSQL database\.
+Choose **Create mapping**\.
+![\[Creating a mapping rule\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgresqmapping.png)

-1. Open the context \(right\-click\) menu for the schema to migrate, and then choose **Convert schema**\.
+1. Choose **Main view**\.
+In the tree in the left panel, right\-click the schema to migrate and choose **Convert schema**\.
-![\[Choosing Convert schema in AWS SCT\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql16.png)

 1. Choose **Yes** for the confirmation message\.
-AWS SCT then converts your schemas to the target database format\.
-![\[AWS SCT schema conversion\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql17.png)

-   AWS SCT analyses the schema and creates a database migration assessment report for the conversion to PostgreSQL\.
+AWS SCT analyzes the schema, creates a database migration assessment report, and converts your schema to the target database format\.

-1. Select **Assessment Report View** from **View** to check the report\.

-   The report breaks down by each object type and by how much manual change is needed to successfully convert it\.
+1. Choose **Assessment Report View** from the menu to check the database migration assessment report\.
+The report breaks down by each object type and by how much manual change is needed to convert it successfully\.
-![\[Database migration report in AWS SCT\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql13.png)

-   Generally packages, procedures, and functions are most likely to have some issues to resolve because they contain the most custom PL/SQL code\.
+   Generally, packages, procedures, and functions are more likely to have some issues to resolve because they contain the most custom PL/SQL code\.
 AWS SCT also provides hints about how to fix these objects\.
-![\[Detailed Database migration report in AWS SCT\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql13b.png)

 1. Choose the **Action Items** tab\.
-![\[Action Items in AWS SCT\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2postgressql_action_items.png)

    The **Action Items** tab shows each issue for each object that requires attention\.

    For each conversion issue, you can complete one of the following actions:

-   1. Modify the objects on the source Oracle database so that AWS SCT can convert the objects to the target PostgreSQL database\.
+   1. Modify the objects on the source Oracle database so that AWS SCT can convert the objects to the target Amazon RDS for PostgreSQL database\.

       1. Modify the objects on the source Oracle database\.